RedisLabs/redislabs-docs/content/modules/add-module-to-database.md

 {{< note >}}
 After you upgrade the module, the database shards will restart and cause a short interruption in availability across the cluster.
-This causes a short interruption in the availability of this database across the cluster.
 {{< /note >}}

 To upgrade a module that is installed on a cluster: